barmalei/zebkit/readme.md

 		</html>

-## Requirements
+## Requirements and installation

-The package has no specific requirements.
-Java to JavaScript converter is the only part that is required third party Treetop PEG parse.
-Find it on GITHUB: "https://github.com/nathansobo/treetop"

-## Installation

-No particular installation steps are required, except installation of TreeTop PEG parser
+If you need Java to JavaScript converter than Treetop PEG parser has to be installed.
+Find it on GITHUB: "https://github.com/nathansobo/treetop".
+Otherwise no any installation activities are necessary.

 ## Run demos and samples

-   * Zebra HTML5 Canvas based UI:
+   * Zebra HTML5 Canvas UI Demo:
    	  * Open terminal
       * Go to zebra home directory
       * Run small python HTTP server on your PC: